mozilla/mozregression/docs/install.md

 ## mozregression

-The original command line tool, mozregression, is a Python (2.7 and 3.5+) package installable via [pip].
+The original command line tool, mozregression, is a Python (3.5+) package installable via [pip].
 You can find it on pypi, as [mozregression](https://pypi.org/project/mozregression/)